dobhal1420/calculatorExpression/README.md

 ## Code Flow

+  * There are 3 sections of the code
+    - Controller
+    - Model
+    - Service

+#### Controller:

+  * *CalculatorController.cs* handles incoming HTTP requests and sends response back to the caller.
+  * An HTTP get method is defined in the controller class.

+#### Model:

+  * A Model *CalcResponse.cs* represents data that is being transferred between controller components or any other related business logic.

+#### Service:

+  * This is the logical layer which aims at organizing business logic.
+  * *ExpressionParserService.cs* is responsible for evaluating/parsing the query expression passed via GET method.
+  * *LambdaFuturiceEntryPoint.cs* is a Lambda function handler responsible to integrating the web API with AWS Lambda function.

 ## Deployment Strategy

 This project is deployed on AWS.
 Following services are created from AWS Console-:

 1. **VPC**
    * CIDR block - 10.0.0.0/16
-   * 2 Public Subnets - in 2 Availaibility Zones to build a highly availaibile solution.
+   * 2 Public Subnets - in 2 Availaibility Zones to build a highly available solution.
 2. **API Gateway**
-   * HTTP API created in AWS API Gateway
+   * HTTP API URL created in AWS API Gateway
 3. **AWS Lambda**
-   * Deployed Dot net core Api to AWS Lambda
+   * Deployed Dot net core API to AWS Lambda

-#### Create AWS VPC:
+#### AWS VPC:

   * VPC is created on CIDR block 10.0.0.0/16
   * 2 route tables are availble inside this VPC